You are here

 Live in New York City.
 Defend workers’ rights.
 Get paid and earn college credits.

 New York Union Semester is one of a kind full-time semester-long program that combines rigorous academic study with first-hand experience within the labor movement.
-Students in the program are paired with unions and worker-rights organizations to gain practical skills and learn first-hand how unions and labor organizations fight for workers’ rights by contributing to the movement themselves.
-Students analyze the experience they gain in the field by studying the history and current status of the U.S. labor movement.
+Students in the program are paired with unions and worker-rights organizations to gain practical skills and learn first-hand the strategies these organizations use to fight for workers’ rights by contributing to the movement themselves.
+During class time, students analyze the experience they gain in the field by studying the history of and current debates within the U.S. labor movement.